Advances in the Digitalisation of the Process Industries Conference

 09:45–10:30 Plenary presentation

-The Human Aspects of Digital Transformation – What Can Go Wrong and How to Fix It
+The Human Aspects of Digital Transformation – How To Get It Right.

 Valentijn de Leeuw, Kyoyu-sha, Belgium